 While thousands of members of the community gave their support, the most vital contributors of money and effort were Darlene Ballweg, the Bank of Prairie du Sac, Culver’s, and those leaders like Dusty Koch, Tony De Giovanni and Ramona Kramer who imagined what was possible and then helped to do what it took to make it happen.

-Fifteen years out of the effort, the River Arts Center, with the continuing support of River Arts, Inc. has hosted performances, visual arts exhibits, community and school plays, as well as countless school district and community events.
+Today, the River Arts Center, with the continuing support of River Arts, Inc., hosts performances, visual arts exhibits, community and school plays, as well as countless school district and community events.

 As a Sauk Prairie native, Lindsey is no stranger to River Arts, Inc. You many have seen her at the River Arts Center in numerous musicals and show choir events over the years as she graduated from Sauk Prairie High School in 2003.
 Lindsey then attended Viterbo University where she received two Bachelor of Fine Arts degrees in Music Theatre and Arts Administration.
 Other highlights of her past include working at Grand Avenue’s Kid’s Club, The Black Hills Playhouse in South Dakota, Chula Vista Resort in the Fabulous Fifties show, and Viterbo University’s presenting and producing theatre in LaCrosse, WI.
-For 5 years, Giese traveled the world as the lead singer for Holland America and Celebrity Cruises followed by a year and a half living in her husband’s native country of Argentina.
+For 5 years, Giese traveled the world as the lead singer for Holland America and Celebrity Cruises followed by a year and a half living abroad in Argentina.
 In October, 2012, she happily returned to Sauk Prairie and began working at River Arts, Inc. She continues to sing at house concerts at the gallery and other community events as well as travels around the Midwest with the band, The Dang-Its, in a show called “Sweet Dreams and Honky Tonks: The Music and Lives of Hank Williams, Loretta Lynn, Patsy Cline, and Johnny Cash.”